loolesszzzz/ETF-returns-volatility-forecasting/README.md

 * **Notebooks are the authoritative analysis** and remain self-contained to preserve reproducibility.
 * The `src/` directory contains reusable utilities intended for:

-  * Future notebooks
+  + Future notebooks
-  * Automation or scheduled runs
+  + Automation or scheduled runs
-  * Extension to additional assets or horizons
+  + Extension to additional assets or horizons
 * Outputs are explicitly saved to separate modelling from consumption and reporting.
+* The **PostgreSQL + Power BI integration** demonstrates production-ready analytics workflows used in finance and risk teams.

 ---